Register online to become a volunteer!

 As a volunteer you will receive the following:

 - Official Tournament Golf Shirt

 - Tournament Hat

-- One (1) Complimentary Round of Golf at Forest Oaks Country Club
+- One (1) Complimentary round of golf at Kinston Country Club ($15 cart fee applies)

 - Lunch provided for each day worked

 To qualify for the round of golf, volunteers must complete a minimum of three assigned shifts.
 The shifts will be recorded by the Volunteer Chair so please check in before each of your shifts.